 WordPress is used by millions of people.
 So needless to say, there’s probably someone out there that can help if you’re having a problem with your WordPress website.

-Moreover there are seemingly countless WordPress-oriented Facebook groups and YouTube channels dedicated to community support for some aspect of the platform.
-Elementor also has their own community group on Facebook, which—at the time of writing this—has over 30,000 people.
+Moreover, there are seemingly countless WordPress-oriented Facebook groups and YouTube channels dedicated to community support for some aspect of the platform.
+Elementor also has its own community group on Facebook, which—at the time of writing this—has over 30,000 people.

 Both Elementor and Showit have support teams that can be reached by email.
 Showit’s support team, however, can also be reached by live chat within the Showit app.
 Ask five Showit users why they like Showit, and don’t be surprised when all five say ‘outstanding support.’